 To help your child make new friends if they are starting at a new school, or if they have problems with making new friends, you can:

 - Make a list.
 Help your child brainstorm a list of qualities they want in a friend.
 Think outside the box.

 - Help your child learn some conversation starting topics that are interesting to other children.
 Think toys, T.V. shows, games, vacations.

 - Encourage your child to interest them in any after school events that are taking place.

 - Research with them to see if there are any activities centered around their hobbies.
-It will help them meet other children who share the same hobbies.
+Because this will help them meet other children who share the same hobbies.

 Keep in mind, it’s also important for your child to keep in touch with their old friends, even if they are making new friends at a new school.
 Thankfully, at this day in age, keeping in touch is easier than ever.
-Your child can send emails, write letters, chat through social media, or make phone calls to old friends so they can keep that connection while they are developing new friendships.
+Your child can send emails, write letters, chat through social media, or make phone calls to old friends.
+This way they can keep that connection while they are developing new friendships.

-If your child is already familiar with their school and have established a friendship with other children, help them include new students in a way that is warm and friendly.
-You can help your child reach out to new children in their age group by:
+If your child is already familiar with their school and have established a friendship with other children, especially help them include new students in a way that is warm and friendly.
+You can help your child reach out to new children in their age group to make new friends by:

 - Brainstorm some interesting conversation starters.
 Help equip your child with the tools they need to have a conversation with someone new.

 - Try inviting their new friend to the park, or for just some fun backyard playtime.
-Provide both children with a comfortable and open environment to help facilitate a conversation without any added stress.
+In addition, provide both children with a comfortable and open environment to help facilitate a conversation without any added stress.